Mstyslav Chernov: Fine-art and documentary photography: 2005–2013

 Chernov started his career in photography in 2005, working for a local Kharkiv news agency MediaPort.
-He gained notoriety in 2008 when he received the 1st prize at a local photography exhibition "Kharkiv through the eyes of its inhabitants".
+He gained prominence in 2008 when he received the 1st prize at a local photography exhibition "Kharkiv through the eyes of its inhabitants".
 In the same year, he had his first personal photography exhibition "Musica per somnia," conceived and organized with assistance of Yuriy Yanko, the Director of Kharkiv Philharmonic Society, who was impressed by Chernov's photographs of Sayaka Shoji, a Japanese violinist, then performing with Kharkiv Philarmonics.
 In 2009, Chernov won another first place award in local photo expo "Almost disappearing Kharkiv", covering crumbling examples of the city's older architecture.

-Starting in 2008, Chernov worked with Chornobyl Children International, the Novick Cardiac Alliance, photographing cardiac surgeries.
+Starting in 2008, Chernov worked with Chernobyl Children International, the Novick Cardiac Alliance, photographing cardiac surgeries.
 Chernov's transition to documentary photography continued.
 In 2012 he lived in Cambodia, focusing on local health care and cultural projects.

 Meanwhile, by 2013, Chernov's work gained national recognition.
 His 2013 photographs landed him the first place in the Ukrainian contest "Photographer of the Year" in nomination documentary photography.
 In the same year, Chernov was a winner of the Pentax Awards Ukraine 2013 and Best Press Photographer, Ukraine, nomination "portrait".
 He photographed in over forty countries and had another personal exhibition, Rainy Season, featuring images of the Far East.

 In 2013, Chernov became the President of the Ukrainian Association of Professional Photographers (UAPF).
 Chernov's installation art project Peeking in Windows – placing enlarged old photographs into windows of abandoned buildings – gained the attention of the national press and was repeated in subsequent years.
-In 2013, Chernov was invited to participate in Unframe, an international project around documentary photography.
+In 2013, Chernov participated in Unframe, an international documentary photography project.

 Journalism

 In the summer of 2013, while photographing in Istanbul, Turkey, Chernov found himself in the middle of Gezi Park protests.
-The images of night violence impressed Chernov and triggered a shift from fine-art photography and documentary photography to conflict and war reporting.
+The night violence triggered a shift from fine-art photography and documentary photography to conflict and war reporting.